 The game contains examples of following tropes:

 - Domed City: Early cities on Mars are by necessity domed.
 A specific project even builds a single dome over an entire crater (fittingly tilted Domed Crater).
 A different project playable late in the game awards extra victory points and income for the first open-air city ("Open City").

-- Orbital Bombardment: There's quite a few positive ways to affect Mars that would normally fall under planet killer territory if used on Earth.
-Hitting Mars with a comet will produce water for example, or you can set up shop on a nuclear-rich asteroid and use laser-beams to heat up the atmosphere.
+- Orbital Bombardment: There are quite a few positive ways to affect Mars that would normally fall in the planet killer category if used on Earth.
+Hitting Mars with a comet will produce water, for example, or you can set up shop on a radioactives-rich asteroid and use laser beams to heat up the atmosphere.
 Or, you know, just detonate some nukes.

 - Terraform: The Board Game.

 - We ARE Struggling Together: Avoided for the most part.
 There's a lot to do over a lot of time, so projects concentrate on the positives.
-That said, there are occasional opportunities for stealing your rivals thunder — that comet may incidentally impact a competitor's plants, or the predators you introduce may not be too picky about whose animals they feed on, you might claim an award or milestone out from under an opponent, you might bump the oxygen or heat level just a notch out of bounds for a competitor's card, or you might simply have a rival build their city in the sweet spot where you were just about to build YOUR city.
+That said, there are occasional opportunities for stealing your rivals' thunder — that comet may incidentally impact a competitor's plants, the predators you introduce may not be too picky about whose animals they feed on, you might claim an award or milestone out from under an opponent, you might bump the oxygen or heat level just a notch out of bounds for a competitor's card, or you might simply have a rival build their city in the sweet spot where you were just about to build YOUR city.
 The Turmoil expansion adds an explicit political element, with competing factions for the players to support.

 The game appears in the following works:

 - In the 2022 film Moonshot a family is playing Terraforming Mars on Mars, as it is being terraformed.
 Oddly enough they roll dice, which only comes up in the dice version - not the board game they are playing.
 (Maybe it's from an expansion that came out by 2049?)